 After healing comes rehabilitation.
 For years that simply meant let them off the leash and out of the carrier and everything would work itself out.
-However, post-operative physical rehabilitation has shown to significantly improve the short and long term outcome for our patients.
-Physical rehabilitation includes exercises you can learn to do at home with your pet, like simple passive range of motion exercises and low stress exercises to strengthen the appropriate muscles.
-More advanced rehabilitation therapy includes underwater treadmill, swimming and therapeutic laser therapy.
-In fact there are dog specific swimming facilities as close as Auburn and Enumclaw (most cats don’t really enjoy the pools!)
+However, post-operative physical rehabilitation has shown to significantly improve the short and long-term outcome for our patients.
+Physical rehabilitation includes exercises you can learn to do at home with your pet, like the simple passive range of motion exercises and low-stress exercises to strengthen the appropriate muscles.
+More advanced rehabilitation therapy includes an underwater treadmill, swimming, and therapeutic laser therapy.
+In fact, there are dog specific swimming facilities as close as Auburn and Enumclaw (most cats don’t really enjoy the pools!)

 No matter what the injury, orthopedic injuries always require a thorough discussion with your veterinarian to decide what the best options for you and your pet.
 Make sure you ask what your responsibilities will be in the healing process.
 It’s important to be prepared.

 As usual, feel free to contact me with any questions at firstname.lastname@example.org.
 You can also visit our website at www.wildernessvet.com or our Facebook site.

 Sign up using the form or call 425-432-9975 to make your appointment.

 Doctor always on premises during hours of operation

 Closed for staff meeting second Tuesday of the month from noon to 2 pm.

 BluePearl Veterinary Partners (formerly ACCES) in Renton -